BodenmillerGroup/SABER-IMC_publication/README.md

 List of Cellprofiler piplines and R codes used for the analysis of single cell data in the paper Hosogane et al., about signal amplification for imaging mass cytometry.

 ### Signal and background intensity quantification
+thresholding_dev1.cppipe:

-- quantify signal and background intensity by thresholding using CellProfiler.
+- Create signal region masks and background region masks by thresholding using CellProfiler.

 ### Single cell segmentation
+calculate_intensity.cppipe:
+- quantify mean signal and background intensity from the created region masks.

 ### SABER_preprocessing script